 3. Marketing Automation with Integrations

-Marketing is also an essential part of running an e-commerce business.
+Ecommerce marketing automation is also an essential part of running an e-commerce business.
 Since people don’t easily become your customers, they need nurturing throughout their journey.
 They spend time in research and consideration phases before they make any decision.

 By sending automated newsletters and content through the integration of email marketing tools, you can nurture your prospects with ease.
 Moreover, you also have access to tools that let you schedule your posts on social media so they get posted automatically.